Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Experiments

-\paragraph{Benchmark} Up to the time of this paper, Toolbench~\cite{qin2023toolllm} stands as the largest benchmark for evaluating the tool use proficiency of large language models.
+\paragraph{Benchmark} Up to the time of this paper, Toolbench~\cite{qin2023toolllm} stands as the largest benchmark for evaluating the tool-use proficiency of large language models.
 It has extensive resources, including 3,451 tools, 16,464 APIs, 126,486 instances, and 469,585 API calls.
 All api calls in Toolbench are real and sampled from Rapid API.

 The Toolbench evaluation consists of three distinct levels and three specific scenarios, each offering its own set of challenges.
 The three evaluation levels include \textbf{Inst.}: testing the model's response to new instructions for tools already covered in the training data; \textbf{Tool.}: measuring performance with unfamiliar tools within the same tool categories as those in the training dataset; and \textbf{Cat.}: examining the model's ability to handle tools from completely new categories not represented in the training data.
 The scenarios are \textbf{I1}: single-tool instructions, \textbf{I2}: multi-tool instructions within the same category, and \textbf{I3}: multi-tool instructions spanning across different collections.
 Due to specific details, there are only six combinations of levels and scenarios: I1-Inst., I1-Tool., I1-Cat., I2-Inst., I2-Cat., and I3-Inst.
 Each combination comprises 200 test queries, with the exception of I3-Institution, which includes 100 queries.
 For a more detailed introduction, readers are recommended to ~\cite[$\S$3.2]{qin2023toolllm}.